IBMStreams/streamsx.jmxclients/streams-metric-exporter/README.md

 ## Metric Labels
 The prometheus metric names are not specific to streams objects (e.g. a specific job), rather, they are for an object type (e.g. operator input port).
 The labels are used to identify the individual instances (e.g. job: job_1, operator: myBeacon, input port: StockTickersIn).
+Note: the streams-metric-exporter resolves operator input and output ports to names rather than indexes.
+This is easier for use in queries.

 | Label Name | Description     |
 | :------------- | :------------- |